-- underlying(s) (S), could be several - expiration, or expiry, or maturity (T) - strike (K) - payoff function f(S) how the final return depending on S - main question: how to price the contract now? - more subtle questions: - how does the derivative price depend on S? parallel move? - any other prominent factor affecting the price of derivative? - Objective: relationship between the derivative price and S!
+- underlying(s) (S), could be several

+- expiration, or expiry, or maturity (T)

+- strike (K)

+- payoff function f(S) how the final payoff is calculated (according on S)

+- main question: price of the contract!

+- more subtle questions:

+- how does the derivative price depend on current S? same or opposite direction?

+- any other prominent factors affecting the price of the derivative?

+- Objective: the relationship between the current derivative price and current S!